behu-kea/first-semester-java/topics/04 - oop/class-diagram.md

 Composition implies that two classes are associated and it adds the following details: within a Composition sub-objects are **strongly dependent** on a whole.
 Objects of the types are **instantiated together** and have **common lifecycle**.

+A human needs a heart to live and a heart needs a human body to function  on.
+In other words when the classes (entities) are dependent on each  other and their life span are same (if one dies then another one too)  then its a composition.

 ![img](../../assets/arrows-composition.png)